yaoshixin007/MCW-Containers-and-DevOps/WDS/Whiteboard design session trainer guide - Containers and DevOps.md

 ## Abstract and learning objectives

-This hands-on lab is designed to guide you through the process of building and deploying Docker images to the Kubernetes platform hosted on Azure Container Services (AKS) in addition to learning how to work with dynamic service discovery, service scale-out and HA.
+This hands-on lab is designed to guide you through the process of building and deploying Docker images to the Kubernetes platform hosted on Azure Kubernetes Services (AKS) in addition to learning how to work with dynamic service discovery, service scale-out and HA.
 The goal of the lab is to provide a foundation for the following:

 -   Creating the following Azure resources:

     -   Azure Container Registry

-    -   Azure Container Services (AKS)
+    -   Azure Kubernetes Services (AKS)

 -   Setting up an environment to do the following: